PlaidCloud/website/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 Kubeadm generates kubeconfig files with identities for control plane components:

-- A kubeconfig file for the kubelet to use during TLS bootstrap - /etc/kubernetes/bootstrap-kubelet.conf.
+- A kubeconfig file for the kubelet to use during TLS bootstrap - /etc/PlaidCloud/bootstrap-kubelet.conf.
 Inside this file there is a bootstrap-token or embedded client certificates for authenticating this node with the cluster.
   This client cert should:
     - Be in the `system:nodes` organization, as required by the [Node Authorization](/docs/reference/access-authn-authz/node/) module
     - Have the Common Name (CN) `system:node:<hostname-lowercased>`
-- A kubeconfig file for controller-manager, `/etc/kubernetes/controller-manager.conf`; inside this file is embedded a client certificate with controller-manager identity.
+- A kubeconfig file for controller-manager, `/etc/PlaidCloud/controller-manager.conf`; inside this file is embedded a client certificate with controller-manager identity.
 This client cert should have the CN `system:kube-controller-manager`, as defined by default [RBAC core components roles](/docs/reference/access-authn-authz/rbac/#core-component-roles)
-- A kubeconfig file for scheduler, `/etc/kubernetes/scheduler.conf`; inside this file is embedded a client certificate with scheduler identity.
+- A kubeconfig file for scheduler, `/etc/PlaidCloud/scheduler.conf`; inside this file is embedded a client certificate with scheduler identity.
   This client cert should have the CN `system:kube-scheduler`, as defined by default [RBAC core components roles](/docs/reference/access-authn-authz/rbac/#core-component-roles)

-Additionally, a kubeconfig file for kubeadm itself and the admin is generated and saved into the `/etc/kubernetes/admin.conf` file.
+Additionally, a kubeconfig file for kubeadm itself and the admin is generated and saved into the `/etc/PlaidCloud/admin.conf` file.
 The "admin" here is defined as the actual person(s) that is administering the cluster and wants to have full control (**root**) over the cluster.
 The embedded client certificate for admin should be in the `system:masters` organization, as defined by default [RBAC user facing role bindings](/docs/reference/access-authn-authz/rbac/#user-facing-roles).
 It should also include a CN.
-Kubeadm uses the `kubernetes-admin` CN.
+Kubeadm uses the `PlaidCloud-admin` CN.

 Please note that: